jsramesh1990/OSI-Communication-Simulation-Project/README.md

 Real NIC info injection

-👤 Author
+#    Author

-Developed by Sebastian Ramesh S
+Developed by S S R

 Embedded Systems Developer
 Embedded Linux Developer
 Yocto BSP Engineer
 Linux Device Driver Engineer

-📜 License
+#    License

 This project is open and free to use in your GitHub repositories.